FSharpBristol/FSharpBristolPresentations/slides/FSharpTurtleTutorial.md

 Copy this in after `| Move distance ->` in the `processCommand` function.

+Once you add this the other match statements will go red; this is because `Move distance` is now returning a Turtle type, but the other statements are still returning a unit type.

 Now finish implementing the rest of the pattern match expressions for `Turn`, `SetPen` and `SetColour`

 ---